hyperledger-archives/sawtooth-docs-archive/faq/docker.md

     export https_proxy="https://proxy.mycompany.com:912/"
     export no_proxy=".mycompany.com,10.0.0.0/8,192.168.0.0/16,localhost,127.0.0.0/8"

-## I get this error: `ERROR: repository . . . not found: does not exist or no pull access`
+<h2 id="i-get-error-does-not-exist"> I get this error: `ERROR: repository . . .
+not found: does not exist or no pull access`</h2>

 Also a proxy problem\--see the answer above.

-## I get this error: `ERROR: Service . . . failed to build: Get . . . net/http: request canceled while waiting for connection`
+<h2 id="i-get-error-canceled-waiting">I get this error:
+`ERROR: Service . . . failed to build: Get . . . net/http: request canceled
+while waiting for connection`</h2>

 Also a proxy problem\--see the answer above.

-## I get this error running docker-compose: `ERROR: for validator  Cannot create container for service validator: Conflict.
-The container name "/validator" is already in use by container ...`
+<h2 id="i-get-error-validator-already-in-use">I get this error running
+docker-compose: `ERROR: for validator Cannot create container for service
+alidator: Conflict.
+The container name "/validator" is already in use by container ...`</h2>

 The container already exists.
 You need to remove or rename it.
 To
 remove: